jackhumbert/fardriver-controllers/MANUAL.md

 ## 6.1 Instrumentation

-The controller is equipped with three signaling pins, of which 12-tube controllers and NS series controllers: 13-pin RXD, 18-pin ALARM/SPD, 9-pin SPA Older controllers: 3-pin RXD, 9-pin SPD, 10-pin SPA, H-series controllers are labeled with characters A~G in the extension code.
+The controller has 3 signal output pins.
+For  12-tube controller and NS series controller:
+* 13-pin RXD
+* 18-pin ALARM/SPD
+* 9-pin SPA

+Old version controller:
+* 3-pin RXD
+* 9-pin SPD
+* 10-pin SPA

+The extension code of H series controller will be marked with characters A~G.

 * 6.1.1 Speed Pulse

     This value, 1-31, affects the pulse speed input 🎧 and the One-Wire Speed display.
 The higher the number, the higher the meter display speed.

 * 6.1.2 Velocity pulse base

     The calibration base for the speed pulse meter.
 Changing this value only affects the speed display of the speed pulse meter.
 Hub default 40459, Center default 26043

 * 6.1.3 Speedometer way

     Pulse/Analog/Isolated Pulse

 * 6.1.4 Analog speedometer
     The phase line meter voltage indicates the coefficient used by the meter for speed, and adjusting this coefficient changes the displayed speed.

 * 6.1.5 CAN